 The program provides second- and third-year law students the opportunity to spend a semester away from University Park, working and learning under the remote supervision of Penn State Law faculty.
-Participating students will earn up to 12 credits for working up to 40 hours per week at an approved externship with a state or federal judge, government agency, public interest/nonprofit organization, business, or law firm.
+Participating students will earn up to 12 credits for working at an approved externship with a state or federal judge, government agency, public interest/nonprofit organization, business, or law firm.
 Plus, participants may have the opportunity to earn up to three more credits through independent study or digital learning, with administrative approval.

 The Career Services Office can help students identify externship opportunities and students may also propose their own externships, which are subject to the approval of their faculty supervisor and the associate dean for academic affairs.